-Sport Class: A category for competition defined by the ITF by reference to the extent to which a Player can perform the Fundamental Activities.
+Sport Class: A category for competition defined by the ITF by reference to the extent to which a Player can perform the Fundamental Tennis Activities and/or the Fundamental Activities of wheelchair tennis.
 The ITF currently operates two Sport Classes: the Open Division and the Quad Division.